dledr/sawtooth-bbr-chain/docs/source/family_specification.rst

 Transaction Payload
 -------------------

-All Supply Chain transactions are wrapped in a tagged payload object to allow for the transaction to be dispatched to appropriate handling logic.
+All BBR Chain transactions are wrapped in a tagged payload object to allow for the transaction to be dispatched to appropriate handling logic.

 .. code-block:: protobuf